 3. Plastic Free Suncream

 The dog days of summer are upon us.
 Many of us will be travelling to even warmer places where the sun is out all day long, and spending time outside with substantially less clothing.
 Well, protection against a stronger blast of UV rays is more important than ever but quite frankly it’s pretty hard to find a plastic free alternative to this travel essential.

-We also love these suncreams as they're 100% natural meaning they're better for both people and planet.
+These suncreams are 100% natural and free from nano-particles - better for both people and the oceans.
 There are lots of options out there though so be sure to check out our full guide to creating a natural, plastic free suncare routine here.

 4. Toothbrush and travel case